javayhu/Ganks-for-andoirdweekly.net/README.md

 ]
 ```

-An Excel format result data is also provided for you to quickly watch through.
+An Excel format result data is also provided for you to quickly look through.

 ![img](androidweeklynet-excel.png)